How to Conduct a Hybrid Meeting: Tips for Managers

 If the organizer is online, they will be more focused on the online experience.
 So virtual attendees will have a better experience.
 But if the moderator attends physically, they tend to neglect the online audience.

 To avoid this, enlist the help of an assistant to join the meeting virtually while you moderate the meeting physically or vice versa.
-Having an organizer on each side will help ensure that both online and offline guests have a productive time at the meeting.
+Having an organizer on each side will help ensure that both online and offline guests and visitors have a productive time at the meeting.
 The physical moderator should encourage the physical audience to engage.

 An assistant can also ensure that the cameras and microphones focus on the speakers.
 The online moderator can encourage the online audience to take part in the chat.
 They can also contact the physical moderator to let them know if they can’t hear or see anything.